“Religious music” leads me naturally to Messiaen and his Turangalîla-symphonie.

 OK, such a response is less striking than the famous premiere of The Rite of Spring.
 At least the French knew how to put on a good riot.

 But enough of Turangalîla’s shock value.
-Its blending of sacred and profane, the dialogue of piano and ondes martenot… apart from the joyous dance movements, the sixth movement is incandescent:
+Its blending of sacred and profane, the dialogue of piano and ondes martenot… apart from the joyous dance numbers, the slow central movement, Jardin du sommeil d’amour, is incandescent:

 Never miss a live performance of Turangalîla!
 Here’s the NYO with an exhilarating Prom in 2012:

 And Myung-Whun Chung gets to the heart of it (BTW, few conductors dare to extend the final chords of the 5th and 10th movements so infinitely long!!!):

 And then there’s everything else Messiaen ever wrote… For his organ works, click here, here, and here; see also Vingt regards sur l’enfant-Jésus, Saint François d’Assise, Des canyons aux étoiles, and Éclairs sur l’au’delà … More under the Messiaen tag.